tgc-bot/FourAcesContracts/Membership.md

 26. A player MAY bet once all players have paid the buy-in, have all their cards, and the first 3 cards are placed down.
-A player MAY call a previous player’s bet, and match it with their own chips, if there are less than five cards on the table.
+A player MAY call a previous player’s bet, and match it with their own chips if there are less than five cards on the table.
 A player MAY raise another player’s bet, matching it and then betting higher than the previous bet.
 A player MAY also check, but only where there is no